carlosp420/nymphalidae_diversification/MS.md

 We let MEDUSA estimate up to 25 turnover points in our trees as the maximum number of shifts found in all trees was only 21.

-We also tested for a possible effect on the overall speciationand mutation rates on our MCC tree due to non-random sampling of the genera used for the Nymphalidae trees.
+We also tested for a possible effect of non-random sampling of genera on the estimated speciation and mutation rates of our MCC tree.
-We defined a strict higher level phylogeny [@stadler2013] by applying a cut-off limit at 24 Mya and collapsing the subclades younger than the cut-off into existing older clades.
+We defined a strict higher level phylogeny [@stadler2013] by applying a cutoff limit at 24 MYA and collapsing the subclades younger than the cutoff into existing older clades (Fig. S1).
 Speciation and extinction rates were estimated for the resulting tree following the methods in @stadler2013.

 ### Effect of the quality of posterior distribution of trees on MEDUSA and Multi-MEDUSA